BoYanZh/Joint-Teapot/README.md

 ## Commands & Features

 ### `archive-all-repos`

 archive all repos in gitea organization

 ### `check-issues`

 check the existence of issue by title on gitea

 ### `checkout-releases`

 checkout git repo to git tag fetched from gitea by release name, with due date

 ### `clone-all-repos`

 clone all gitea repos to local

 ### `close-all-issues`

 close all issues and pull requests in gitea organization

 ### `create-channels-on-mm`

 create channels for student groups according to group information on gitea.
 Optionally specify a prefix to ignore all repos whose names do not start with it.
+Optionally specify a suffix to add to all channels created.

-Example: `python3 -m joint_teapot create_channels_for_groups p1` will fetch all repos whose names start with `"p1"` and create same-name channels on mm for these repos.
+Example: `python3 -m joint_teapot create_channels_for_groups --prefix p1 -suffix -private` will fetch all repos whose names start with `"p1"` and create channels on mm for these repos like "p1team1-private".
 Members of a repo will be added to the corresponding channel.

 ### `create-issues`

 create issues on gitea

 ### `create-personal-repos`

 create personal repos on gitea for all canvas students

 ### `create-teams`

 create teams on gitea by canvas groups

 ### `create-webhooks-for-mm`

 Create a pair of webhooks on gitea and mm for all student groups on gitea, and configure them so that updates on gitea will be pushed to the mm channel.
 Optionally specify a prefix to ignore all repos whose names do not start with it.

 Example: `python3 -m joint_teapot create-webhooks-for-mm p1` will fetch all repos whose names start with `"p1"` and create two-way webhooks for these repos.
 All repos should already have same-name mm channels.
 If not, use `create-channels-on-mm` to create them.

 ### `get-no-collaborator-repos`

 list all repos with no collaborators

 ### `get-public-keys`

 list all public keys on gitea

 ### `get-repos-status`

 list status of all repos with conditions

 ### `invite-to-teams`

 invite all canvas students to gitea teams by team name

 ### `prepare-assignment-dir`

 prepare assignment dir from extracted canvas "Download Submissions" zip

 ### `unsubscribe-from-repos`

 Unsubscribe from all repos in the organization specified in the config file where the repo name matches a given regex expression.

 Example: `python3 -m joint_teapot unsubscribe-from-repos '\d{12}$'` will remove all repos whose names end with a student ID number from your gitea subscription list.
 Refer to the Python `re` module docs for more info about regex.

 ### `upload-assignment-grades`

 upload assignment grades to canvas from grade file (GRADE.txt by default), read the first line as grade, the rest as comments

 ## License